georgexyz19/georgexyz.com/content/posts/flask-flashing-messages.md

 {% endwith %}
 ```

+The purpose of putting `flashes` on the top of `_request_ctx_stack.top` is that,
+> further calls in the same request to the function will return the same messages.

 The interesting part of the above code is that the function  `get_flashed_messages` is available to all
 template html files.
 How does it happen?
 Let's take a look at
 Flask source code.